Selbi182/SpotifyDiscoveryBot/README.md

 Relax, lean back, and watch as the bot crawls for new releases!

-## Options
+## Options in `application.properties`
 There are a few advanced options to further customize the bot.
 Most of these features won't be necessary for the general purpose of this bot, but depending on your preferences you might want to tinker with them anyway.

-### application.properties
-The `application.properties` file is to be put in the same working directory as the JAR file.
+All these options must be set in the `application.properties` file, to be put in the same working directory as the JAR file.
 If you don't have one yet, create that file.

 You can find a commented-out template [here](https://github.com/Selbi182/SpotifyDiscoveryBot/blob/master/templates/application.properties).

-#### AutoPurge
+### AutoPurge
 Normally, new releases will be added to playlists until they reach the ultimate limit of 10,000 tracks.
 This is when Circular Playlist-Fitting kicks into effect ([see below](#circular-playlist-fitting)).

 However, if you wish to have a cleaner approach, you can set the following parameter: